kinode-dao/kinode-book/src/my_first_app/chapter_3.md

 ```

 What if you want to have two kinds of messages, which your process can handle differently?
-You need a type that implements the `Serialize` and `Deserialize` traits, and use that as your `body` type.
+You need a type that implements the `serde::Serialize` and `serde::Deserialize` traits, and use that as your `body` type.
 You can define your types in Rust, but then:
 1. Processes in other languages will then have to rewrite your types.
 2. Importing types is haphazard and on a per-package basis.